ContextMapper/contextmapper.github.io/_docs/modeling-tools/stakeholder-and-value-modelling.md

 image: /img/cm-og-image.png
 ---

-The following transformations can help with modelling [stakeholders](/docs/stakeholders/) and [value registers](/docs/value-registers/) more efficiently.
+The following transformations aim at making modelling [stakeholders](/docs/stakeholders/) and [value registers](/docs/value-registers/) more efficient.
 These language features and transformations shall provide tool-support for applying the [Value-Driven Analysis and Design (VDAD) process of the JEDi project](tbd).

 ## Add Ethical Value Assessment to User Story
 As documented under [User Requirements](/docs/user-requirements/) CML provides language features to write user stories and in addition, [Story Valuation according to ESE](https://github.com/ethical-se/ese-practices/blob/main/practices/ESE-StoryValuation.md).